debashis15/MGMSDNet/README.md

 ## 📰 Publication

-This work has been **submitted to the Journal of Visual Communication and Image Representation**.
+This work has been **submitted to the Journal of Signal Processing: Image Communication**.
 Updates regarding the publication status will be provided here.

 ---